FXIhub/hummingbird/docs/index.rst

     git clone https://github.com/SPIhub/hummingbird.git

-More instructions can be found in the `Installation guide <installation>`_.
+More instructions can be found in the `Installation guide <installation.html>`_.

 Getting started
 ---------------
-Hummingbird is very simple to use. `Configuration <configuration>`_ is done using a single python configuration file.
-For the beginning, checkout our collection of `basic examples <basic_examples>`_.
+Hummingbird is very simple to use. `Configuration <configuration.html>`_ is done using a single python configuration file.
+For the beginning, checkout our collection of `basic examples <basic_examples.html>`_.

 Getting help
 ------------
-`More advanced examples <advanced_examples>`_ and a full `API documentation <API/modules>`_ are available here at `http://spihub.github.io/hummingbird/docs <https://spihub.github.io/hummingbird/docs>`_.
+`More advanced examples <advanced_examples.html>`_ and a full `API documentation <API/modules.html>`_ are available here at `http://spihub.github.io/hummingbird/docs <https://spihub.github.io/hummingbird/docs>`_.

 Supported facilities
 --------------------
 Hummingbird is intended to be used across different user facilities.
-It has been extensively tested at the LCLS facility, see `LCLS examples <lcls_examples>`_.
+It has been extensively tested at the LCLS facility, see `LCLS examples <lcls_examples.html>`_.
 Future releases of Hummingbird will include the European XFEL facility and more XFEL facilities.

 Contribute to Hummingbird
 -------------------------
 Hummingbird is meant to be an open project, developed by users of Single Particle Imaging (SPI) using modern X-ray sources.
-You are welcome to `contribute <contribute>`_.
+You are welcome to `contribute <contribute.html>`_.

 .. toctree::
    :maxdepth: 1